maxplanck-ie/nextflow_hackathon/README.md

 ```

 - if singularity images do not already exist at work/singularity, then nextflow will try to pull them with "singularity pull".
 This will fail on all nodes that don't have singularity installed.
+- one possible solution is to pull down the repo and the singularity containers using nf-core (https://nf-co.re/tools#downloading-pipelines-for-offline-use), then we can execute the pipeline with slurm and singularity (not helpful as only 1 node can use singularity)

 ### with conda/mamba